JMSDOnline/vstacklet/docs/setup/vstacklet.sh.md

 ### setup::download()

-Setup the environment and download vStacklet
+Setup the environment and download vStacklet. [see function](https://github.com/JMSDOnline/vstacklet/blob/development/setup/vstacklet.sh#L71-L118)

 notes:
 - This script function is responsible for downloading vStacklet from GitHub